Q&A: How Pharmacists Stand in the Gap for Value-Based Care

 XiFin is a health care information technology company that assists health care entities in navigating a dynamic and evolving industry.
 More specifically, utilizing its technology to partner with pharmacists and help improve their bottom line, XiFin delved into the pharmacy market in 2021 after it acquired OmniSYS.2

-On a recent episode of Over the Counter, Drug Topics sat down with David Pope, PharmD, Chief Pharmacy Officer at XiPhin, and discussed value-based care in the pharmacy profession and how his company is working with 2 out of every 3 pharmacies in the country.
+On a recent episode of Over the Counter, Drug Topics sat down with David Pope, PharmD, Chief Pharmacy Officer at XiFin, and discussed value-based care in the pharmacy profession and how his company is working with 2 out of every 3 pharmacies in the country.

-David Pope, PharmD, Chief Pharmacy Officer at Xifin | image credit: XiFin
+David Pope, PharmD, Chief Pharmacy Officer at XiFin | image credit: XiFin

-David Pope, PharmD, Chief Pharmacy Officer at Xifin | image credit: XiFin
+David Pope, PharmD, Chief Pharmacy Officer at XiFin | image credit: XiFin

 Stay tuned for more content from our interview with Pope covering multiple topics within value-based care, including where pharmacy benefit managers come into play and how pharmacists may be the best providers to facilitate this type of care.